 However, if you’re a die-hard Chase customer and book air travel and hotel stays through its Ultimate Rewards program, you’ll earn 5X points on your purchases, worth $500 in value.
 You could outstrip the earnings rate on the Venture card as long as you stick to Chase’s redemption portal.

 Sign-up bonuses and spending requirements

 Cardholders who use the same card for every purchase will likely earn more over their card’s lifetime with a Venture card instead of a Sapphire Preferred card.
-When it comes to the first year, however, the Sapphire Preferred delivers one of the best credit card sign-up bonuses.
+When it comes to the first year, however, both cards deliver some of the best credit card sign-up bonuses.

-With the Chase Sapphire Preferred, you can earn an excellent introductory bonus of 100,000 points if you spend $4,000 in the first three months.
-Ultimate Rewards points are worth 1.25 cents each when you redeem them for travel through the Ultimate Rewards portal, so if you redeemed your bonus in this way, it would be worth around $1,250 when redeemed for travel through the Chase travel portal.
+With the Chase Sapphire Preferred, you can earn an introductory bonus of 60,000 points if you spend $4,000 in the first three months.
+Ultimate Rewards points are worth 1.25 cents each when you redeem them for travel through the Ultimate Rewards portal, so if you redeemed your bonus in this way, it would be worth around $750 when redeemed for travel through the Chase travel portal.

-The Venture card, meanwhile, only offers 60,000 miles by spending a more reasonable $3,000 in your first three months instead.
-Capital One miles are worth 1 cent each, so Capital One’s half-sized bonus is much more accessible, but it’s only worth $600 toward travel.
+The Venture card, meanwhile, also offers 60,000 miles by spending a more reasonable $3,000 in your first three months instead.
+Capital One miles are worth 1 cent each, so Capital One’s bonus is more accessible, but it’s only worth $600 toward travel.